How to configure multiple Cloud Repositories account in one machine

 NOTE: Try to run the below commands in the bash for better results.

-Open your terminal and generate a unique SSH key pair for each GitHub account:
+Open your terminal and generate a unique SSH key pair for each remote repositories account:

 ssh-keygen -t ed25519 -C "anyuser@gmail.com" -f ~/.ssh/github_anyuser ssh-keygen -t ed25519 -C "capscode.team@gmail.com" -f ~/.ssh/github_capscode